Phangzs/cs16-github-tutorial/README.md

 ssh -T git@github.com
 ```

-Let’s try an example workflow with a calculator program.
+Let’s try an example workflow.

 ### Example: Adding your name
 We will use an example repository for you to practice a basic Git workflow.